 A Titan of French Cinema?

 I’m not sure which of the above characters, Alexia, the lead character in Titane, is closest to.
 Thespian Agathe Rousselle wouldn’t be out of place in a Jeanne d’Arc film.
 After a car accident, Alexia has a titanium plate fitted in her head.
-The doctor warns the father (played by Bertrand Bonello) to watch out for neurological disorders.
+The doctor warns the father (Bertrand Bonello) to watch out for neurological disorders.
 So the spectator is left to ponder whether there might be any such disorders visible during the film.
 Lo and behold, there will be.
 Who might have guessed from that conversation?
-That is the level of subtlety in which this film will play out.
-It will soon be apparent that she has a taste for metal and a feel for her automobile.
+That is the level of subtlety this film will revel in.
+It will soon be apparent that she has a taste for metal and is a Queen with a feel for her automobile.

 Good Luck Banging and Metal Porn